 - It enables a business to be ended cleanly if needed

 - Companies may find it relatively easier to get credit, win customers, obtain favourable suppler terms and undertake leases as the are the normal form.

-Mounteney Solicitors have established hundreds of companies; our Formation service (that can be bought on the internet) is intended to be an economical method of establishing a new company.
-Mounteney Solicitors’ Formation Schemes are particularly suited to the many ministries and groups who wish to establish new Company Limited by Guarantee on a low budget.
+Mounteney Legal Services has established hundreds of companies; our Formation service (that can be bought on the internet) is intended to be an economical method of establishing a new company.
+Mounteney Legal Services’ Formation Schemes are particularly suited to the many ministries and groups who wish to establish new Company Limited by Guarantee on a low budget.
 The Christian ethos of our firm often resonates with such groups.